yxiao986/AIAA3201_Video-Object-Removal-Inpainting_Final/README_ENV1.md

 ### How to Run

 #### Step 0: Data Preparation (Image to Video)

+**Note: If you downloaded data from our google drive, you can skipped this step as we already generate it for you.**

 The Track-Anything UI requires a single video file (.mp4) for input.
 Use the provided script to convert the image sequence of a dataset into a video:

 ```bash